TomasHubelbauer/csfd-digest/README.md

 Add in and out transition animation for the popup.

 Fix 3D animation perspective for the tile shake on mobile or remove it if weird.

-Order movies alphabetically in the data JSON (for nice diffs) and by the amount of screenings in the UI (still preserving the will, might, dunno order of the groups) as a proxy for popularity.